 How’s your money best spent?

 Which is a better use of home improvement dollars—updating a serviceable but somewhat tired kitchen or replacing a houseful of old, drafty windows?
 When you eventually sell, potential buyers may love a new kitchen, but they’re likely to balk at glaring structural issues.

 Do look for smaller projects that add immediate value.
 Consider replacing your front door with a higher-quality version.
-First impressions matter, and it’s the first thing that friends and neighbors—and potential buyers—notice when they walk into your house.
+First impressions matter, and the door is the first thing that friends and neighbors—and potential buyers—notice when they walk into your house.
 Rather spend your renovation budget elsewhere?
 Add a fresh coat of paint to the door and buy a new welcome mat.